AmirAkramov/RoFly/README.md

 ## License

 The orchestration architecture, input wrappers, and integration modules are licensed under the **MIT License**.
 Underlying network datasets and third-party components retain their parent licenses — including **Creative Commons Attribution 4.0 International** for the MaleCNS v1.0 records.
 See `LICENSE` and `THIRD_PARTY_NOTICES.md` for details.
+It is also worth mentioning that the main ase of the RoFly project is Doomfly made by Alex Wormuth.